Updated on 2024-11-11 GMT+08:00

 Data Disk

-At least one data disk is required for the container runtime and kubelet.
-The data disk cannot be deleted or uninstalled.
+At least one data disk is required for the container runtime and kubelet components.
+This data disk cannot be deleted or detached.
 Otherwise, the node will be unavailable.

 NOTE: